wedkarz/test-ocr-app/README.md

 # test-ocr-app

+This small, sample application is to demonstrate OCR capable application.
+Requirements for this app have been:
+- iOS 12, Swift 5
+- reading short text fragments (character strings)

 To build this project you need to install dependencies via Cocoapods

 `pod install` should generally help if pods are in place